heberlein/read-primitives/README.md

-# primitive-types
+# read-primitives

-`primitive-types` adds several extension traits, that make it easy to read primitive types from any type that implements `std::io::Read`
+`read-primitives` adds several extension traits, that make it easy to read primitive types from any type that implements `std::io::Read`

 ## Examples